 Think Track incorporates a wide-range of respected, validated and well-known self-assessment tools in its training and coaching processes.
-Several organizations served by Think Track use Everything DiSC® assessments as part of their recruitment and employee develop programs.
+These tools help

 Everything DiSC® assessment tools provide insights into people’s natural and adaptable behavior styles based on their personality type..
 The foundation of DiSC® was first described by Harvard educated Dr. William Moulton Marston in his 1928 book, Emotions of Normal People.
 Marston, a psychologist, lawyer, inventor, teacher and author, identified what he called four “primary emotions”.

 A persons DiSC® style is a blend of the following four personality types:

 Influence: sociable, talkative and lively

 360® for Leaders

 Work of Leaders